KyrnDevelopment/MinecraftTexturePacks/COLOR&FORMATCODES.md

 # Format Codes

-Here are all the format codes Minecraft currently supports.
+Here is a list of all the format codes that Minecraft currently supports.

 | Description             | Chat Code | MOTD Code |
 | :---:                   | :---:     | :---:     |